Creating an interactive digital story that helps people understand malnutrition

 Communicating malnutrition in a way that feels less intimidating

-One of our key challenges was translating this material into language that is clear and accessible while preserving scientific accuracy, ensuring that the content is informative without being overwhelming.
+Anorexia nervosa involves complex scientific concepts and terminology that can be confusing for readers.
+I translated this material into language that is clear and accessible while preserving scientific accuracy, ensuring that the content is informative without being overwhelming.

 FINAL SOLUTION